ChasinSpin/astrid/docs/UsageGuide.md

-## Internet Access Optional
+## Internet Access

 Astrid is designed for both offline and online use.
 Astrid currently does not contain star catalogs, therefore to find a target that is not already saved, it uses Simbad which requires internet access.

 Target objects can either be entered via Astrid for offline use (*custom Objects or Save from Simbad*) or copied onto the corresponding objects.json(*custom objects*) or occultations.json on the USB Drive.

+## Upgrades

+Astrid uses the Rapid Development model and should be connected to the internet and upgraded frequently.

 ## Focal Reducers And Length

 Focal length will depend on the focal reducers used and the distance the camera sensor is from a lens or the telescope.
 The typical requirement of an accurate back focus may not be necessary with ASTRID due to the smaller field of view.

 If using the IOTA 0.5X Focal Reducer, be aware that you may need to insert spacer rings to get the maximum focal reduction.
+Most setups you 2 or 1 5mm rings.

 [IOTA Focal Reducer](https://occultations.org/night-eagle-2-pro-astro-edition-ordering-page/)

 ## Multiple Astrids

-Each Astrid should have a unique hostname to avoid confusion in which one you are connecting to.
+Each Astrid should have a unique hostname to avoid confusion about which one you are connecting to.

 You can change the hostname as follows: